GoBootcamp/book/chapters/types.md

 ## Type assertion
 \label{sec:type-assertion}

-If you have an object of type interface and want to convert it to a specific type, you can use type assertion.
+If you have a value and want to convert it to another or a specific type (in case of `interface{})`, you can use type assertion.
-A type assertion takes an interface value and extracts from it a value of the specified explicit type.
+A type assertion takes a value and tries to create another version in the specified explicit type.

+In the example below, the `timeMap` function takes a value and if it can be asserted as a map of `interfaces{}` keyed by strings, then it injects a new entry called "updated_at" with the current time value.

 ```go
 package main